 If you have any comments, positive or negative, the BMA or any person or organisation acting on its behalf, please let us know at [email protected].

 How to make a complaint

-We will acknowledge your complaint within 24 hours of receipt and will confirm how it is being dealt with within 14 working days.
+- We will acknowledge your complaint within 24 hours of receipt and will confirm how it is being dealt with within 14 working days.
 We will then aim to respond in full within 28 working days.
 We will keep you informed of progress if more time is needed to address your concerns in full.
 You will be informed by the BMA complaints team of the outcome and any learnings or actions taken.